xvyz1/Slime-Chunk-Perimeter-Generator/README.md

 REMEMBER

-Lightning will destroy portals
+Lightning will destroy portals.

-6.75//1.00 Local Difficulty
+6.75//1.00 Local Difficulty.

 Don't bother with eggs, have a filtered storage.
 Wandering traders spawn anyways.